ScaleBio/ScaleRna/docs/samplesCsv.md

  Column | Description | Example
 :---- | ---- | :----:
 sample | Sample name | Foobar-2
-libName | Name for the sequencing library / fastq files | ScaleRna barcodes | RT-plate wells used for this sample | 1A-2H expectedCells | Approximate number of single cells in this sample | 50000
+barcodes | RT-plate wells used for this sample | 1A-2H libName | Name for the sequencing library / fastq files (optional)| ScaleRna expectedCells | Approximate number of single cells in this sample (optional) | 50000

 * `sample` and `libName` should consist only of letters, numbers, dash (-) and dot (.)
 * When running from pre-existing fastq file input, `libName` should match the first part of the fastq file name for this sample, e.g.: `Foo1` for `Foo1_*.fastq.gz`.
 * `expectedCells` is optional.
 If it is left out or set to 0, the number will be estimated from the read count distribution.

 ## Demultiplexing samples
 During analysis the sequencing data is first converted into library fastq files (`libName` column).
-If multiple samples were included in one sequencing library, these are then be demultiplexed based on the sample (RT) barcodes.
-In that case the same library is repeated on multiple lines, once for each sample, with the specific tn5-wells for each listed in `barcodes`.
+If multiple samples were included in one sequencing library, these are then demultiplexed based on the sample (RT) barcodes.
 E.g.

 sample | barcodes
 -- | --